What does a marketing manager do?

-Marketing managers also need a deep understanding of the addressable market and target audience for your product.
-Most importantly, you must know how the product or service they are promoting helps solve customers' pain points.
-Conducting market research and creating buyer personas are both essential for determining how to best engage and empathize with customers.
+Most marketing managers need a deep understanding of the addressable market and target audience for your product.
+Most importantly, you must know how the product or service you are promoting helps to solve customer pain points.
+Conducting market research and creating buyer personas are both essential for building knowledge in these areas.

 What are a marketing manager's responsibilities?

-A marketing manager's work is highly collaborative.
-They often bring together the different functions (such as product marketing, digital specialists, content and creative teams), aligning all the groups whose work contributes to a successful program or campaign.
+As a marketing manager, your work is highly collaborative.
+You often bring together the different marketing functions (such as product marketing, digital specialists, content and creative teams) — aligning all the groups whose work contributes to a successful program or campaign.

-Besides working closely with their marketing colleagues, marketing managers also represent the marketing team to cross-functional groups including product management, sales, or customer support.
-They may collaborate with these groups to ensure new offerings are communicated in a seamless way or locate new channels to reach customers.
+Besides working closely with your marketing colleagues, marketing managers also represent the marketing team to cross-functional groups including product management, sales, and customer support.
+You might collaborate with these groups on the messaging for new product offerings or identifying new channels to reach customers.

-Marketing managers are also responsible for updating senior leadership on the progress of marketing activities and reporting on the results of campaigns.
-While a marketing manager at a large organization usually reports to the director or VP of marketing, one at a smaller company may report directly to the CMO or CEO.
+Marketing managers are also responsible for updating senior leadership on the progress of marketing activities and reporting on campaign results.
+This could be the director or VP of marketing, Chief marketing officer (CMO), or CEO.

-There are many different kinds of marketing managers, but most share some fundamental duties.
-Here is an overview of the high-level tasks they may be responsible for:
+Here is an overview of the high-level tasks you may be responsible for as a marketing manager:

-Marketing managers follow a strategic plan (typically set by a more senior marketing leader) for how their organization will achieve and maintain a competitive advantage in the market.
-They help implement this strategy via prioritized activities on the marketing roadmap.
+Marketing managers follow a strategic plan (typically set by a more senior marketing leader) that outlines how the marketing team will support business goals.
+You help implement this strategy via prioritized activities on the marketing roadmap.

 Creating programs and campaigns

-Every company wants to deliver breakthrough programs and campaigns.
-Marketing managers own the process of building these plans, making sure creative and content are aligned with the company's strategic objectives.
-They also come up with ideas for future programs and campaigns.
+Marketing managers own the process of building marketing campaigns — making sure cross-channel activities align with the company's strategic objectives.
+You also contribute ideas for future programs and campaigns.

-Marketing managers may set the content strategy and put together an editorial calendar that supports the company's goals.
-Besides reviewing each piece of content to ensure that it conveys the right message and tone, they may also write blog posts, edit ad copy, craft marketing collateral materials, or work to improve SEO rankings by writing meta descriptions — ensuring everything adheres to the right messaging and tone.
+Marketing managers often set the content strategy and editorial calendar.
+You may write blog posts, edit ad copy, craft marketing collateral, and work to improve SEO rankings by writing meta descriptions — ensuring everything adheres to the right messaging and tone.

 Some marketing managers are heavily involved in planning and producing events.
 These can range from massive product launches and conferences to smaller efforts such as webinars.